chainer/chainer-chemistry/docs/source/tutorial.rst

 Using your own dataset
 ========================
 You can use your own dataset in Chainer Chemistry.
-`example/own_dataset <https://github.com/pfnet-research/chainer-chemistry/tree/master/examples/own_dataset/>`_ shows an example code.
+`example/own_dataset <https://github.com/pfnet-research/chainer-chemistry/tree/master/examples/own_dataset/>`_ shows an example.

 Reference
 ========================